About Metro D.C. Synod

 - Upper Montgomery County and south to the Quantico Marine Barracks

 - The western shore of the Chesapeake Bay out to the foothills of the Blue Ridge Mountains

 There are about 35,000 worshipping members within 75 congregations.
 We worship every week in English, Spanish, Amharic, Oromo and Tamil.

-A mission statement adopted by the Synod Council (4/16/16) guides our synodical ministry.
+The above mission statement was adopted by the Synod Council in November 2019.

 The English word “synod” combines two Greek words that literally mean “a way together.”
 In and through synods, congregations and other ministries “walk together.”
 Synods are an expression of the Evangelical Lutheran Church in America (ELCA), just as are congregations and the churchwide organization.
 They coordinate the work of congregations within their territories and plan for the ELCA’s mission in their area.
 There is great variety in size, geography, membership, staffing and ministries among the ELCA’s 65 synods.

 Lutherans are Christians who accept the teachings of Martin Luther (1483-1546).
 Luther was a German theologian who realized that there were significant differences between what he read in the Bible and the practices of the Roman Catholic church at that time.
 His hope was that the church would reform its practice and preaching to be more consistent with the Word of God as contained in the Bible.
 “Lutheran” became the name of the group that agreed with Luther‚Äôs convictions.

 Lutherans still hold to the basic principles of Luther‚Äôs theological teachings, such as Grace alone, faith alone, Scripture alone.
 These comprise the very essence of Lutheranism: